National Accounts

 A concept used for the compilation of the national accounts and balance of payments estimates.
 Residents of a country include individuals residing in the country, corporations and enterprises located in the country as well as its embassies, military units, and official missions stationed abroad.

-Statistical Discrepancy in Gross Domestic Product (GDP)
+Statistical Discrepancy in GDP

 Comprises taxes on products and other taxes less subsidies on production.